Esteph27/Bridal-Union/README.md

 A custom favicon displays on the top left corner of the website tab so the user can clearly identify Bridal-Union amongst the other tabs the user might have open.
 This is also improves the overall UX.

-## FEATURES LEFT TO IMPLEMENT:

-Due to time constraints, the following features have not yet been implemented to this version of the app.

-**About page:**

-The about page will provide more detail and information to the user about Bridal Union and how it can be used

-**Profile Handle:**

-This would be added to the designer profile.
-All profile pages on Instagram have a handle which is used a short introductory tag and allows the user to have a quick understanding of what they are about.

-**Portfolio page:**
-At the moment, the designer profile page displays all the post which have been posted by that one designer.
-The more images a designer posts, the less likely the user will take notice of the designer’s biography and other important information.
-With this in mind, I had an idea to have a new page called the ‘portfolio’ page where the users can view all of the work by one designer in a single place where the images are displayed in a professional way and in much larger scales, like they would in a physical portfolio.
-This would enhance the user’s experience and promote of the work of the designer better.

-**'Follow' feature:**

-This would be featured on the designer profile page.

 **'Like' and 'Comment':**

 As explained previously, these features are currently displayed on the image posts but are not yet working.

-**Reviews:**

-As explained previously, this feature is displayed at the bottom of the ‘designer profile’ page.

 **Booking Form:**